poke1024/tove2d/README.md

 Do not expect TÖVE to produce print quality vector renderings.
 It's a simplified vector graphics library for games, and it has its limits.
 For example, support for line dashes and line caps is patchy.

+An experimental build is available for macOS, Linux and Windows: https://github.com/poke1024/tove2d/releases.

 ## Getting Started
 I've written up the essential stuff in these four sections: